Guide to California FTB Liens: How to Release Tax Liens

 This is exactly the same as if you had a mortgage against a home or a car loan for a vehicle.
 The lender has a lien against those assets for the amount of the loan.
 If you sell the asset, you must repay the loan.
 A tax lien works about the same way.

 The CA FTB can charge a cost recovery fee for the cost of the lien.
 This fee gets added to your tax liability along with interest and penalties.
-A CA tax lien can affect your credit score.
-It can also make it difficult to do the following:
+A CA tax lien can make it difficult to do the following:

 - Buy, sell, refinances, or transfer property